OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-multiple-ranges.md

 - The code runs in the context of a known template.
 - The code runs in the context of imported data where the schema of the data is known.

-### Get special cells from a RangeAreas object
+## Get special cells from multiple ranges

-The `RangeAreas` object itself has `getSpecialCells` and `getSpecialCellsOrNullObject` methods which work analogously to the `Range` object's methods of the same names.
-These methods return all the targeted cells from all of the ranges in the `RangeAreas.areas` collection.
+The `getSpecialCells` and `getSpecialCellsOrNullObject` methods on the `RangeAreas` object work analogously to methods of the same name on the `Range` object.
+These methods return the cells with the specified characteristic from all of the ranges in the `RangeAreas.areas` collection.
 See the [Find special cells within a range](excel-add-ins-ranges-advanced.md#find-special-cells-within-a-range-preview) section for more details on special cells.

-There is one small difference in the behavior of the `getSpecialCells` methods when called on a `RangeAreas` object instead of a `Range` object: when you pass "SameConditionalFormat" as the first parameter, the method returns all cells that have the same conditional formatting as the upper leftmost cell *in the first range in the `RangeAreas.areas` collection*.
-The same point applies to "SameDataValidation": when passed to `Range.getSpecialCells`, it returns all cells that have the same data validation rule as the upper leftmost cell *in the range*.
-But when it is passed to `RangeAreas.getSpecialCells`, it returns all cells that have the same data validation rule as the upper leftmost cell *in the first range in the `RangeAreas.areas` collection*.
+When calling the `getSpecialCells` or `getSpecialCellsOrNullObject` method on a `RangeAreas` object:

+- If you pass "SameConditionalFormat" as the first parameter, the method returns all cells with the same conditional formatting as the upper-leftmost cell in the first range in the RangeAreas.areas collection.
+- If you pass "SameDataValidation" as the first parameter, the method returns all cells with the same data validation rule as the upper-leftmost cell in the first range in the RangeAreas.areas collection.

 ## Read properties of RangeAreas